The ultimate guide to double edge shaving – DE shaving for beginners

 Called a modern Renaissance Man by many, Aaron has many interests including music, science, theology, his family, camping, backpacking, style, grooming, and of course wet-shaving.
 His love of wet-shaving began as a teenager when he was gifted a brush, mug, and soap set for his birthday.
 He can be found on many online wet-shaving and men’s forums and on Twitter as @KiltedShaver.

-- » Ask Aaron Q/A: Shaving kits and sets for beginners
+- » Ask Aaron Q/A: Shaving with and against the grain

 About The Shaving Shack

 The Shaving Shack offers a no-nonsense range of top quality wet shaving, mens grooming and mens skincare products designed for Real Men, direct to your door.

 Shaving brushes, razors, shaving soaps, soap bowls, shaving accessories, shaving creams and shaving sets to suit every budget...and regular shoppers get even better value with our Shave Points Discounts!